-Looking for gluten-free foods at Costco?
-This regularly updated guide shares real gluten-free products currently available—including snacks, meals, desserts, pantry staples, and more.
-I visit several Bay Area Costco stores and update this master list with what I find and what readers share about gluten-free items at their local stores nationwide.
+Are you shopping for gluten-free foods at Costco?
+This regularly updated guide includes a printable gluten-free shopping list for snacks, meals, desserts, pantry staples, and more.
+Print it out and bring it with you while you shop.
+I visit several Bay Area Costco stores and update this master list with what I find, as well as what readers share about gluten-free items at their local stores nationwide.

 Use the Table of Contents below to help you navigate to the sections you’re most interested in.
-And don’t miss my free printable Costco gluten-free shopping list at the end of the post—you can take it with you on your next Costco run!
+And don’t miss my free printable Costco gluten-free shopping list at the end of the post.
+You can take it with you on your next trip to Costco!

 This post may contain affiliate links.
 Please read our Disclosure Policy.